kbalint96/IMDB-quest/README.md

 The utils contains CONSTANTs and class-independent functions, such as logging, exporting and converting

 ## IMDBScraper
-A class which is responsible for extract movie data as JSON from a given IMDB chart URL
+A class which is responsible for extracting movie data as JSON from a given IMDB chart URL.

 The constructor of the class needs an IMDB chart URL.
 By calling the constructor and creating the object, all functions will automatically be called.